Boat Tour FAQs:

 Q: We don’t intend to visit Madeline Island; can the tour leave from Bayfield?

 - Yes!
-We can plan to pick up your group in Bayfield (and drop you off) at the Apostle Islands Gas Docks.
+We can pick up your group in Bayfield (and drop you off).
 More details, such as the address, will be provided for you at the time of confirming your tour registration.

 - You can find info about Bayfield city parking, click here.